Jimmy Butler NBA Playoffs Player Props: Heat vs. Knicks

-Jimmy Butler and the rest of the Miami Heat hit the court versus the New York Knicks in the NBA Playoffs on Wednesday, at 7:30 PM ET.
+The Miami Heat, Jimmy Butler included, take the court versus the New York Knicks at 7:30 PM ET on Friday in the 2023 NBA Playoffs.

 Jimmy Butler Prop Bets vs. the Knicks